GopeshGoswami/GopeshGoswami/README.md

 <h3 align="left">Hi 👋!
-My name is Gopesh I'm aFull-Stack & Mobile Developer aiming to become a Rustacean one line a day.</h3>
+My name is Gopesh I'm a Web Developer aiming to become a Rustacean one line a day.</h3>